Deep Research Agent: Applications for Finance, Medicine, and ArXiv Research

 The finance research application gathers data from multiple reliable financial sources to create structured investment reports with:

-The medical research application currently uses medical MCP servers and web search, prioritizing known-reliable and freely-accessible sources.
+The medical research application currently uses a medical MCP server and web search, prioritizing known-reliable and freely-accessible sources, like PubMed.

 Other applications are planned.
 Possibilities include legal research, general science, industrial processes, including automation, etc.